OUUEG/ouueg.github.io/diving/ouueg-hire-rates.md

 We also offer an annual boat flat rate, aligned with the academic year (beginning 1st October).
 The current annual rate is **£125**, **excluding fuel**.

+The boat flat rate cannot be pro-rated or taken out retroactively.
+In order for it to be used for a trip, it must be purchased before the trip bill is finalised.

 ### Fuel Policy